gardener/k8syncer/docs/storage/git.md

   - `password` - The password, if the type is `username_password`.
 If the type is `ssh`, the decryption key for the SSH private key must be specified here, unless it is not encrypted.
   - `privateKey` - The SSH private key as inline text.
 If encrypted, the decryption key must be provided via the `password` field.
 For type `ssh`, either `privateKey` or `privateKeyFile` must be set.
 The field is ignored for type `username_password`.
   - `privateKeyFile` - The path to the file containing the SSH private key.
 If the key is encrypted, the decryption key must be provided via the `password` field.
 For type `ssh`, either `privateKey` or `privateKeyFile` must be set.
 The field is ignored for type `username_password`.
+- `secondaryAuth` - Secondary authentication information for the git repository.
+If specified, a remote operation that failed due to authorization issues with the primary auth will be retried immediately with the secondary auth.
+If successful, no error will be thrown.

 Optionally, a [filesystem configuration](filesystem.md) can be provided.
 If not, the filesystem default values (described in the linked documentation) are used, except that `inMemory` defaults to `true` in this case.